Computer Science

 CSCI404.
 ARTIFICIAL INTELLIGENCE.
 3.0 Semester Hrs.

 General investigation of the Artificial Intelligence field.
 Several methods used in artificial intelligence such as search strategies, knowledge representation, logic and probabilistic reasoning are developed and applied to practical problems.
 Fundamental artificial intelligence techniques are presented, including neural networks, genetic algorithms, and fuzzy sets.
 Selected application areas, such as robotics, natural language processing and games, are discussed.
-Prerequisite: CSCI220 with a grade of C- or higher or CSCI262 with a grade of C- or higher, MATH201 or MATH334.
+Prerequisite: (CSCI220 with a grade of C- or higher or CSCI262 with a grade of C- or higher) and (MATH201 or MATH334).

 CSCI406.
 ALGORITHMS.
 3.0 Semester Hrs.